couchbaselabs/cbgb/README.md

 High multi-tenancy
 ------------------

-Database-as-a-service requires cost effectiveness when scaling the number of accounts per host, allowing hosting operators to squeeze as many tenants as they can onto a single host.
+Database-as-a-service requires cost effectiveness of scaling the number of accounts per host, allowing hosting operators to squeeze as many tenants as they can onto a single host.